Our foundation was created and is being run by successful individuals who are committed to giving back something to the world.

 Chairperson of the Board of Trustees

 Andrea Morris, whose idea the Foundation was built on, lived in various African countries with her family between 2009 and 2013.
 The most memorable of her African experiences was the time she spent teaching in a school in the Sanfil slum in Bamako.
-There were and still aren’t any state- provided schools in this area, and Andrea met many children who were unable to attend school due to their parents' financial hardship.
-In 2012, she came up with the idea of the Bamako Child Support Programme, which has since helped more than 100 children gain access to basic education in parts of the world where there are no free schools.
+There weren't any state- provided schools in this area, and Andrea met many children who were unable to attend school due to their parents' financial hardship.
+In 2012, she came up with the idea of the Bamako Child Support Program, which has since helped more than 300 children gain access to basic education.
+Andrea works actively in the Foundation and she is the driving "motor" of the activities.

 Other members of the Board of Trustees